Last update – 17/11/2020

-IDEA StatiCa’s intention is to model steel connections.
+IDEA StatiCa has been developed to model & design steel connections.
 In this respect, the connection must feature a single identifiable node where all members converge, no matter how complex this connection can be.
 Please bear in mind that small eccentricities of some members in relation to the node are taken into account by the Finite Element model and do not create any issues to the fictional node concept.

 On the other hand, if more than one node can be identified in the model, then this can probably be classified as a structure and the approach followed by IDEA StatiCa might be inappropriate and lead to erroneous results.

-The Engineer must use his/her engineering judgement to identify if a connection can be considered as one or more nodes and use the appropriate approach.
+The Engineer must use his/her engineering judgment to identify if a connection can be considered as one or more nodes and use the appropriate approach.

 Load effects are defined at the fictional node by default.
 The user is free to modify the location of the load definition on a member-by-member basis, though.
 This is something that is a requirement for some cases either from the code (e.g. AISC or SCI fin plate design) or the design specification.